-Flaxseed benefits have been demonstrated through plenty of research, including studies which found to lower LDL cholesterol (“bad” cholesterol), where flax has given remarkable results.
+Flaxseed benefits have been demonstrated through plenty of research, including studies that found to lower LDL cholesterol (“bad” cholesterol), where flax has given remarkable results.

 Other flax seed benefits include the lowering of triglycerides in the blood and reducing blood pressure.
-You can add flax seeds in breakfast cereals or salads to form a healthy meal.
+You can add flax seeds to breakfast cereals or salads to form a healthy meal.

 Diets Should Not Eat Who Has High Cholesterol

 Cholesterol is known for all bad reasons.
 However, it is vital in the growth, development as well as functioning of cells because it forms cell membranes.

 In addition, high protein low cholesterol foods are used by the body as the precursor for the synthesis of steroid hormones and certain vitamins.
 The human body synthesizes cholesterol in amounts that are adequate for all these needs.

 Intake of excess amounts of cholesterol is unhealthy as it can predispose to some of the most dreaded medical Conditions including cardiovascular problems, obesity, diabetes as well as cholesterol poising.

 This is because unused cholesterol is stored in the belly, under the skin, and in the walls of blood vessels narrowing them.
 The fat may also be dislodged and carried elsewhere with catastrophic consequences.
 Nevertheless, some situations may warrant a dietary intake of cholesterol.

 These include certain metabolic diseases, nutritional deficiencies as well as some inheritable enzyme disorders.
 Since cholesterol is only found in animal products, strict vegetarians may also need to obtain this lipid (fat) from the diet.
 In these circumstances, it may be important to seek the best dietary sources of cholesterol.